School Psychology MA plus Certification

 - Students will obtain knowledge of human learning processes and differential learning needs together with the implementation of appropriate strategies addressing strengths and needs of students.

-- Students will obtain knowledge of human development process, to assess the process and to provide direct and indirect services appropriate to presenting needs.
+- Students will obtain knowledge of the human development process, assess the process, and provide direct and indirect services appropriate to presenting needs.

 - Students will obtain knowledge of and to implement evidence based services for prevention, crisis intervention and psychological intervention to promote mental health and physical well-being of students.